Republic of Georgia with Sarah Owens

 Day 2 | September 29

-After a big breakfast, we get a taste of the Caucasus on a century-spanning day trip that takes in Iron Age settlements to Unesco-protected mountaintop monasteries and the roots of one of the oldest wines in the world.
+After a big breakfast, we get a taste of the Caucasus on a century-spanning day trip that takes in Unesco-protected mountaintop monasteries and the roots of one of the oldest wines in the world.
 Our road ahead weaves through the mountains to the ancient village of Mtskheta, where a sacred 4th-century Jvari Monastery looks down from vertical cliffs above–we’ll go up to learn about its history and take in sprawling mountain views.

 Next, we get serious with wine, by learning about the “gene fund” in nearby Saguramo, which collected ancient grape seeds from around the country.
 Sarah’s passion for seed-saving, endemic species and her background in horticulture first got her interested in Georgia and were fundamental ideas in her book, Heirloom.
 She’ll share her knowledge with us as we tour.
 The conversation continues when we drop by the country’s first professional female winemaker in the country, for a full wine-filled lunch in the Bitarshvili wine cellar in Chardakhi.
 Yum.
 We return to Tbilisi in time for you to explore the cobblestoned streets at dusk on your own!